bluemonk3y/kwq/README.md

 ## Architecture
 The general architecture contains a REST Endpoint for submitting or consuming tasks.
-Tasks can alternative by submitted directly onto a KWQ- priority topic.
+Tasks can alternatively be submitted directly onto a KWQ-priority-X topic.
 Workers request tasks from the same REST endpoint and the scheduler (KWQ) updates the status in the Task Tracker.
 When a task is 'complete' or 'error' then the worker can notify the Task Tracker via the REST endpoint.

 ## Scheduler - KWQ